fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node.md

 ## Step 5.
 (Optional) Rejoin node to the cluster

 If you want Portworx to start again on this node and join as a new node, follow the [node rejoin steps](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/k8s-node-rejoin).

+## Step 6.
+(FlashArray cloud drives only) Disconnect or delete drives from your FlashArray

+If you are using Pure FlashArray as a cloud drive provider, follow the additional instructions to [decommission FlashArray nodes](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decomission-fa/).